mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 reticulate::py_config()
 ```

-## 2) Setting Up the Cloud Enviroment
+## 2) Setting Up the Cloud Environment

-For this project I will showcase the use of Google Cloud CLI, that
+For this project, I will showcase the use of Google Cloud CLI, which
-provide a powerful way to interact with Google BigQuery and Python.
+provides a powerful way to interact with Google BigQuery and Python.
 The
 Google BigQuery has the advantage of using the Cloud Infrastructure from
-Google that can run regula SQL and BigQuery if needed.
+Google can run regular SQL and BigQuery if needed.
 Google Cloud CLI
-has also the advantage of monitoring and managing query jobs that run
+also has the advantage of monitoring and managing query jobs that run
 regularly.
 Furthermore, the Google BigQuery can directly train, evaluate
-and run ML models suitable for prediction and forecast.
+and run ML models suitable for prediction and forecasting.

 The dataset that I will use is public and accessible through Google
-BigQuery, called eCommerce, that is rich in tables that contain
+BigQuery, called eCommerce, is rich in tables that contain
-inventories, kpis and other financial data typically needed for decision
+inventories, kpis and other financial data typically needed for decision-making
 making.

 ### 2.1) Install Google Cloud CLI

-The first step is install the Google Cloud CLI, I am installing it with
+The first step is to install the Google Cloud CLI, I am installing it with
 Blunted Python and Beta Commands, and skipping the Cloud Tools for
-Power-shell that I do not need at the movement.
+PowerShell that I do not need at the moment.

 ![](https://github.com/Wario84/blog/raw/main/assets/imgs/google_cli_1.png?raw=true)<!-- -->